During which phase of mitosis do the sister chromatids separate a... | Channels for Pearson+

 1

-In metaphase, the chromosomes align at the cell's equatorial plane, known as the metaphase plate.
-The spindle fibers attach to the centromeres of the sister chromatids.
+Recall that during metaphase, the chromosomes align at the cell's equatorial plane, known as the metaphase plate.
+The sister chromatids are attached to spindle fibers from opposite poles.

-Anaphase is the phase where the sister chromatids are pulled apart by the spindle fibers.
-The centromeres split, and the chromatids, now individual chromosomes, move toward opposite poles of the cell.
+Recognize that anaphase is the phase where the sister chromatids separate.
+The spindle fibers shorten, pulling the chromatids apart toward opposite poles of the cell.

+In prophase, the chromosomes condense and become visible, and the mitotic spindle begins to form.
+The nuclear envelope breaks down, but the sister chromatids are not yet separated.

-Finally, in telophase, the chromosomes reach the poles, and the nuclear envelope re-forms around each set of chromosomes, resulting in two separate nuclei.
-This is followed by cytokinesis, which divides the cytoplasm, completing cell division.
+During telophase, the separated chromatids reach the opposite poles, and the nuclear envelope re-forms around each set of chromosomes, leading to the end of mitosis.

 Watch next